lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

 The `createDescriptorPool` should already be familiar to you, in this case we will be using just regular uniforms to hold the cascade splits information.
-We need to cerate sepparate buffers per swap chain image to avoid modifying the buffers while we are using them for rendering.
+We need to cerate separate buffers per swap chain image to avoid modifying the buffers while we are using them for rendering.

 ```java
 public class ShadowRenderActivity {